kondasoft/ks-bootshop/README.md

 **Note:** Please, make sure you are familiar with [Theme kit](https://shopify.github.io/themekit/), official documentation before proceding.
 We are assuming that at this point you have already installed Theme Kit.

 ### 1- Clone this repository (download theme files)
 Create a new folder on your computer, `cd` to it and run the following command to copy all theme files from our GitHub repository master branch.
-Note: Include the dot at the end of the command to clone into the current directory.
+Note: Include the dot at the end of the command to clone into your current directory.

 `git clone https://github.com/kondasoft/ks-bootshop .`